hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 • 'ieCAvB' if exception is thrown by ieCA
 • 'NCAvB' if exception is thrown by NTA/NECA,
 ELSE the &lt;FUNCTIONAL ERROR.Error reason&gt; shall have the value 'N/A'

 **Technical Description**

-N/A

-## G0011

-**Functional Description**

-It contains the text of the error returned by the XML parser or XML validator.

-**Technical Description**

-N/A

-## G0012

-**Functional Description**

-It should include the XPath location of the error.
-If the XPath string is to be truncated (i.e. if the length of the string is greater than 512 characters long), then the data item should not be used.

-**Technical Description**

-N/A

-## G0013

-**Functional Description**

-It should be used when the error is an XML schema error concerning invalid values.
-The reasons for considering an attribute value invalid might be the format and/or a value for a technical code list.
-For such cases, the data item should contain the value of the invalid value in order to indicate which value was perceived invalid.

-**Technical Description**